INK Management Model

-This article explains the INK Management Model in a practical way.
-After reading you will understand the basics of this powerful management and strategy tool.
+INK Management Model: this article explains the INK Management Model in a practical way.
+This article contains the definition of the INK Management Model, its 10 focus areas and practical examples.
+After reading you will understand the basics of this management and strategy tool.
+Enjoy reading!

 The Instituut Nederlandse Kwaliteit (INK (Institute for Dutch Quality)) is known because of the management model it has developed, the so-called INK Management Model.
 The vision and central idea focus on a continuous aiming at a balance within the internal stakeholders, results and efforts for the benefit of the intended performance.
 To achieve this, nine elements have been formulated that are managed, stabilized and standardized by applying the Deming cycle (Plan-Do-check-Act) to concur with the dynamics of organizations.